Participating in ODN

-If you cannot meet the premium requirement because your dance career is not going as you expected, you cannot get the deposit back.
-Even if you decide not to retrain or not use the entire budget, you will not get the deposit back.
+It’s good to know that if you cannot accumulate enough premiums because your dance career is not going as expected, you cannot get a refund of the premiums you’ve paid.
+Even if you decide not to participate or not to use the entire budget, you will not get the premiums back.